TheJvex/Grom/README.md

 ---

-### Hybrid Heuristics (The Skidder's Touch)
+### Hybrid Heuristics

-I'll be honest: **I am a skidder and I admit it.** I've taken elite logic from several high-end open-source projects to build GromAC.
+I'll be honest: **I am a skidder and I admit it.** I've taken the logic from several high-end open-source projects to build GromAC.
 Why?
 Because while Grim's simulation is god-tier, it lacked the basic heuristic and statistical detections needed to stop modern ghost clients.

 GromAC fills those gaps by integrating the following 18 enhanced checks: